Face-to-face Course

 Fees include:

-• Participation in the full 4 weeks face-to-face training intensive (two weeks in Bangkok and two weeks in Melbourne), delivered by University of Melbourne researchers and national and international guest lecturers
+• Participation in the full face-to-face training intensive delivered by University of Melbourne researchers and national and international guest lecturers

 • Access to an online learning portal and all course materials